 By RoboForex Analytical Department

-In the H1 chart, GBP/USD has completed the ascending structure with the short-term target at 1.1275.
-Possibly, the pair may fall towards 1.0880 and then start another growth to reach 1.1447.
-Later, the market may resume trading within the downtrend with the target at 1.0880.
-From the technical point of view, this scenario is confirmed by the Stochastic Oscillator: its signal line is moving below 80 and may fall to break 50.
-After that, the line may reach 20 and then resume growing to return to 80.
+In the H1 chart, Gold continues trading downwards with the short-term target at 1650.00.
+Later, the market may grow towards 1690.00 and then resume falling to reach 1646.00.
+From the technical point of view, this scenario is confirmed by the Stochastic Oscillator: its signal is moving below 20 and may soon grow towards 50.
+After that, the line may resume falling to return to 20.

 Any forecasts contained herein are based on the author's particular opinion.
 This analysis may not be treated as trading advice.
 RoboForex bears no responsibility for trading results based on trading recommendations and reviews contained herein.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.